Minnesota Golden Gophers wrestling

-The Minnesota Golden Gophers are a Division I college wrestling team based in Minneapolis, Minnesota.
+The Minnesota Golden Gophers wrestling program is an intercollegiate varsity sport at the University of Minnesota.
 They are a member of the Big Ten Conference and NCAA.
-Wrestling began at the University of Minnesota in 1910, but the first formal dual meet was not until 1921 when coach Frank Gilman led the team to a victory over Wisconsin.
+Wrestling began at Minnesota in 1910, but the first formal dual meet was not until 1921 when coach Frank Gilman led the team to a victory over Wisconsin.
 The Gophers have won the NCAA Division I Wrestling Championships team title three times, in 2001, 2002, and 2007.

-J Robinson served as head coach for the team for thirty years, leading the Golden Gophers to three national championships until he was fired in 2016 over his handling of a prescription drug scandal involving his wrestlers.
-Three-time Golden Gopher wrestling All-American Brandon Eggum was named as head coach following Robinson's departure.
+J Robinson served as head coach for the team for thirty years, leading the Golden Gophers to three national championships during his tenure, until he was fired in 2016 over his handling of a prescription drug scandal involving his wrestlers.
+Following Robinson's departure, three-time Golden Gopher wrestling All-American Brandon Eggum was named as head coach.

 Home meets

 Home meets are held in the 5,700-seat Maturi Pavilion in Minneapolis.
 When large crowds are expected, meets are held in Williams Arena, capacity 14,321.
 This often happens for matches against archrivals Iowa and Oklahoma State.
 Several home matches each year are televised by the Big Ten Network.
 The school has also used Target Center in downtown Minneapolis for some matches.